pengyuanli-bjtu/pengyuanli-bjtu.github.io/_pages/about.md

 # 🔥 News
 - *2026.05*: &nbsp;🎉🎉 One paper has been accepted by Pattern Recognition.
 Congratulations, Brother Shaohan❗️
+- *2026.05*: &nbsp;🎉🎉 One paper has been accepted by IEEE Transactions on Circuits and Systems for Video Technology.
+Congratulations, Brother Linhua❗️
 - *2026.03*: &nbsp;🎉🎉 One paper has been accepted by IEEE Transactions on Multimedia.
 Congratulations, Brother Zisen❗️
 - *2026.03*: &nbsp;🎉🎉 One paper has been accepted by ICME 2026.
 Congratulations, Brother Zechang❗️
 - *2026.02*: &nbsp;🎉🎉 One paper has been accepted by IEEE Transactions on Knowledge and Data Engineering.
 Congratulations, Brother Zisen❗️